-The Runstad Center Affiliate Fellows Program, sponsored by the University of Washington Runstad Center for Real Estate Studies, gathers thought leaders from industry, faculty from the College of Built Environment, and top students pursuing a Master of Science in Real Estate for an 8-month program to examine real estate issues in the built environment.
+The Runstad Center Affiliate Fellows Program, sponsored by the University of Washington Runstad Center for Real Estate Studies, gathers thought leaders from industry, faculty from the College of Built Environment, and top students pursuing a Master of Science in Real Estate for an 18-month program to examine real estate issues in the built environment.
 The goals of the Affiliate Fellows program are to foster deeper interactions between the students, academic community and the business community, to provide mentorship to students, and to explore and advance new ideas relevant to the Northwest real estate community.
-Second year students are invited to participate in the Affiliate Fellows program.
-The fellows work as a group to lead a “forum” organized around a specific topic.
-The forum selects and invites other faculty and professionals to participate so that multiple perspectives and expertise are brought to bear on the investigation.
+First year students are invited to participate in the Affiliate Fellows program.

 Meet the 2016-17 Runstad Center Affiliate Fellows!
 The 2016-17 Affiliate Fellows include Rachel Berney, Assistant Professor, Urban Design & Planning, Gundula Proksch, Associate Professor and Architect, Department of Architecture, Martha Barkman, Vice President of Development, Mack Urban, Shannon Loew, Founder of FIX, and Rosey Atkinson, MSRE/MUP Candidate 2017.